|

 A few larger Sugar maple, a Pin oak and American hornbeam were installed to help develop the tree canopy.

-Most of the plants were planted as small containers to minimize cost and maximize the number of plants that could be used.
+to minimize cost and maximize the number of plants that could be used.

 In the beginning there is a lot of space between the plants but in just a few years as the plants grow the spaces will dissapear and the habitat will flourish.